What are your chances of acceptance?

 Cost: Free

-During this two-week in-person program, high school students who have a strong interest in pursuing a career in business will take college prep and business fundamentals courses taught by Penn State faculty.
+During this two-week in-person program, high school students who have a strong interest in pursuing a business career will take college prep and business fundamentals courses taught by Penn State faculty.
 The program is residential and provides students with a clearer picture of college life.

 5. Caminos al Futuro